 Keyboard Shortcuts

 TalkWriter is designed to keep your hands on the keyboard.
-This page lists every shortcut you need to dictate, navigate, and control the app.
+Every core action has a shortcut, so you never need to reach for your mouse to dictate, cancel, or adjust settings.

 Dictation Shortcuts